rebelsky/csc301-new/_assignments/assignment03.md

 a\.
-Implement a C program, `kth`, that takes an integer (_k_) and a collection of strings (_V_) as command-line parameters and prints out the kth-largest element of _V_.
+Implement a C program, `kth`, that takes an integer (_k_) and a collection of strings (_V_) as command-line parameters and prints out the kth-smallest element of _V_.
 You must do the partitioning _in place_ in an array, and you may only allocate a new array once.
 You may not allocate any new strings.
 (You should be able to avoid allocating any new arrays.)